 by Rachel White

 Having recently moved from the most inland County in Ireland – Laois to the beautiful coastal town of Kinsale, County Cork, I became a student of Kinsale Community School www.kinsalecommunityschool.ie in September 2014.
 To my delight I joined as a Transition Year Student, which has been brilliant so far.
-Not only am I getting to make new friends through the various projects we do but I also get to explore what it is like to work in certain areas that interest me as careers after school, plus I am very excited about my new car, in this great site I am getting the best tips for my car.
+Not only am I getting to make new friends through the various projects we do but I also get to explore what it is like to work in certain areas that interest me as careers after school.

 I have always loved the sea and I would like to study and work in the area of Marine Biology.
 So to my delight Anne and Graham responded positively to me when I requested to do some work experience, with their company Oceanaddicts.
 As I say coming from Landlocked Laois I actually have no sea faring experience as many of my friends down here would have simply by living beside it all their lives.
 Anne highlighted to me that their ship the Embarr would not be on the sea during February but if I truly wanted to experience the ‘off season’ and I suppose the real work that they do during that period, that I would be more than welcome.